cloudblog004/fantasticfoodies/content/en/posts/235-simple-way-to-prepare-award-winning-crock-pot-freezer-meal-creamy-ranch-chicken.md

 - "8 Chicken Breast"
 - "2 packets Ranch Dressing Mix"
 recipeinstructions:
 - "First off this makes TWO meals.
 I&#39;m writing two sets of directions.
-See step 2-6 for ready to make meal &amp; one freezer meal.
+See step 2-6 for ready to make meal & one freezer meal.
 Skip to step 7- 13 for two freezer meals."
 - "Combine both cream of soups and both ranch dressing packets in a mixing bowl.
 Mix Well."
 - "Divide mixture in half by placing one half of the mixture in your crock pot, and dump the remaing half of the mixture into an 1 gallon sized ziploc freezer bag."
 - "Place 4 chicken breast into crock pot and add the other 4 chicken breast into the ziploc bag containing the ranch mixture."
 - "Set crock pot setting to low and cook for 8 hours.
 Seal and lable the freezer bag with the name of dish, date, and cooking time.
 Freeze immediately! (for directions on how to cook this meal later, skip to step 11)"
 - "After chicken is cooked, shread, or cut into chunks.
-Serve over rice OR with a baked potato &amp; veggies on the side.
+Serve over rice OR with a baked potato & veggies on the side.
 Enjoy!"
 - "Divide mixture between the two ziploc freezer bags."
 - "Place 4 chicken breast into each bag containing the ranch mixture."
 - "Seal and lable the freezer bags with the name of dish, date, and cooking time.
 Freeze immediately!"